LiveFastEatTrashRaccoon/LiveFastEatTrashRaccoon.github.io/drafts/ideation.md

 - [ ] The importance of reproducible builds in open-source development
 - [ ] The Markdown rendering challenge: from plain text to rich content
 - [ ] Mastodon glitch-soc, a richer format for your posts
-- [ ] Swipe navigation, making the Fediverse more enjoyable
 - [ ] Multi-module architecture and shared build logic with convention plugins
 - [ ] Keep your code spotless with lint tools
 - [ ] Koin vs Kodein for Multiplatform dependency injection